 The first time I found the right angle inside Ben, he stopped mid-breath and made this long, involuntary exhale - the kind where you can tell someone’s body just discovered something their brain hasn’t caught up to yet.
+A few sessions later, I gave him his first prostate orgasm.
 That’s the moment I decided to learn everything about prostate stimulation and became the friend everyone quietly texts when they get curious.

-You’ve been sitting on this curiosity for a while - nobody googles “prostate stimulation” on a whim.
+You’ve been sitting on this curiosity for a while - nobody googles “how to have a prostate orgasm” on a whim.
 The interested part of you already outvoted the nervous part.
 Let’s go.

 Where Is the Prostate and How Do I Find It?